 - Short, text-based asynchronous (AKA chat) communication: Microsoft Teams

-- Virtual coffee meetings: CoffeePals (in Microsoft Teams)
+- Virtual coffee meetings: CoffeePals (via Microsoft Teams and Slack)

 - Video meetings: Microsoft Teams